workfloworchestrator/example-orchestrator/README.md

 ### Terminate workflow

-At the end of the subscription lifecycle, the terminate workflow updates all OSS and BSS accordingly, and the `@terminate_workflow` decorator takes care of most of the necessary subscription administration.
+At the end of the subscription's life, the terminate workflow updates all OSS and BSS accordingly, and the `@terminate_workflow` decorator takes care of most of the necessary subscription administration.